Papirapi/proxy-nca/README.md

 ## Training

-Since the UPMC-G20 dataset contains only 20 classes, and since in the ‘No Fuss Distance Metric Learning Using Proxies’ half of the classes has used for train and half for the evaluation.
+Since the UPMC-G20 dataset contains only 20 classes, and since in the ‘No Fuss Distance Metric Learning Using Proxies’ half of the classes has used for train and half for the evaluation.<br/>
-10 classes were used for training (50%) and 10 classes for evaluation (50%).
+10 classes were used for training (50%) and 10 classes for evaluation (50%).<br/>
-Such low number of classes impact the value of NMI that can be found in the Results section.
+Such low number of classes impact the value of NMI that can be found in the Results section.<br/>
-(Explanation: The number of classes is small for working with Distance Metric Learning like has been done with Cars_196, CUB 200-2011, SOP.
+(Explanation: The number of classes is small for working with Distance Metric Learning like has been done with Cars_196, CUB 200-2011, SOP.<br/>
-Also, the inner-class variation is quite large when compared with the intra-class variation.)
+Also, the inner-class variation is quite large when compared with the intra-class variation.)<br/>
-Most of the training parameters can be adjusted in the config file.
+Most of the training parameters can be adjusted in the config file. <br/>
-(config.json file contains the best selected parameters after many tries).
+(config.json file contains the best selected parameters after many tries).<br/>
 The training duration was about 12~13min.

 ## Results